briatte/srqm/Programs/README.md

 This document lists the programs included with the [Statistical Reasoning and Quantitative Methods](http://f.briatte.org/teaching/quanti/) (SRQM) course run at Sciences Po by François Briatte and Ivaylo Petev.

-The `Programs` folder contains the following teaching utilities:

-- the `burd` graph schemes to obtain the same plots as the ones shown in the course documentation
-- the `require` command to check for the existence of commands installed by additional packages
-- the `properl` command to capitalize the first letters of variable labels
-- the `srqm` commands to set up a computer for the course (see the [README](https://github.com/briatte/srqm/blob/master/README.md) file of the `SRQM` folder)
-- the `tsst` command to export summary statistics tables as tab-separated values

 All commands were written to assist students in completing their research projects.
-The rest of this file describes all commands in more detail than necessary to run them in class.
+This file describes all commands in more detail than necessary to run them in class.

 * * *